sowjanya101/All-things-data-engineering/pyspark_commands.md

 - the DPP can help, if date_dim is broadcasted. looking at this broadcasted date_dim in the broadcast exchange, a filter cond is injected into the read query of the order_df, and the unnecessary partitions are pruned.
 Now, for all the executors that has the parts of order_df, the date_dim is broadcasted and the join happens
 - the DPP is enabled by default, but for it to work, below conditions has to be met
     - fact and dim like tables, meaning, one table small enough to be broadcasted
-    - the partitions of fact table and the filter on dim table should make sense, like in this case
+    - the partitions of fact table and the filter on dim table should make sense, like the example above

 # cache and persist